|

 the triggers and DO's, and to see if the triggers disable themselves as you

-intended them to.
-You can disable it with DrawFSM_Off.
 Then we have just one problem left, we need to make sure there's no AI net

 passing through the door when it's opened.
 Otherwise enemies might run against